psychopy/psychopy/docs/source/resources/resources.rst

 Workshops
 ---------------------------------------------------------------

 There are now several official workshops, run at Nottinghamby the creators of PsychoPy.
 These cater to different needs (Builder, Beginners Programming, Intermediate Programming).
-Please see the page on :officialWorkshops: for further details.
+Please see the page on :ref:`officialWorkshops` for further details.

 .. _youtube: